pelias/documentation/leaflet-geocoder.md

 ## Search for places on the map

 1. On the map, type `555 12th` in the Search box.
 As you type, the text automatically completes to suggest matching results.
-2. In the results list, find the entry for `555 12th Street, Oakland, CA` and click it in the list to zoom and add a point to the map at that location.
+2. In the results list, find the entry for `555 12th Street, Oakland, CA` and click it to zoom and add a point to the map at that location.
 (The point is only on your map, and does not update OpenStreetMap.)

     ![Entering an address to find on the map](images/geocoder-address-search.png)